By Lydia Neave

 If you’ve got the oven on, don’t just cook one meal – try cooking in bulk and freezing portions for later.

 If you have some time on your hands, maybe now could be the time to calculate your carbon footprint, and set about reducing it.
 There are lots of carbon footprint calculators available online.
 This would be an ideal task to involve your children!
 Have a competition to think of the most imaginative way to reduce your carbon footprint.
 You could also investigate switching to a renewable energy provider.
 How about doing some research on solar panels ready for when life returns to normal?

 Lots of people will be using this time to give their house the best spring clean it’s had in years.
 However, with cleaning products being among the first items to fly off the shelves, it may be useful to know that you can make your own products, which cost next to nothing – and actually work!
 And doing this means buying less plastic and less toxic chemicals.
-See more information and at Good House Keeping.
+See more information from Good House Keeping.
 Did you know that simple every day vinegar is an excellent and very safe product for cleaning?
 Here’s an excellent review of how to use it.
 For more cleaning ideas, here’s an excellent article.